 The lighthouse is located on Seguin Island.
 You can get to the island by private boat, charter ferry, or helicopter.

-According to Strange USA, in the 1940s a young couple was traveling along Brownville Road on their way home from their honeymoon.
+According to the Daily Meal, in the 1940s a young couple was traveling along Brownville Road on their way home from their honeymoon.
 The couple's car overturned in a ditch.
 The man went to get help, leaving his young wife by the car.
 When he returned, she was gone.

 The car is still there lying on its roof in the ditch.
 Apparently, so is the young newlywed.
 People report encountering a white apparition of the lady walking along the road near the green bridge.
 She has become known as The White Lady of Brownville Road.